uptane/uptane-standard/uptane-standard.md

 # Threat Model and Attack Strategies

-The connected units on automobiles are vulnerable to a number of threats, which can be organized by attacker goals into four categories.
-These categories are presented below in order of increasing severity of the threat.
-Proper implementation of Uptane is designed to prevent or minimize the impact of these strategies.
+The overarching goal of Uptane is to provide a system that is resilient in the face of various types of compromise.
+In this section, we describe the goals that an attacker may have ({{attacker_goals}}) and the capabilities they may have or develop ({{capabilities}}).
+We then describe and classify types of attack on the system according to the attacker's goals ({{threats}}).

+## Attacker goals {#attacker_goals}

+We assume that attackers may want to achieve one or more of the following goals, in increasing order of severity:

-## Read updates to steal intellectual property
+* Read the contents of updates to discover confidential information or reverse-engineer firmware

-This is generally achieved with an *Eavesdrop attack*, where attackers are able to intercept and read unencrypted updates sent from the repository to the vehicles.

-## Deny updates to prevent vehicles from fixing software problems
+* Deny installation of updates to prevent vehicles from fixing software problems
+* Cause one or more ECUs in the vehicle to fail, denying use of the vehicle or of certain functions
+* Control the vehicle or ECUs within the vehicle

+## Attacker capabilities {#capabilities}

+Uptane is designed with resilience to compromise in mind.
+We assume that attackers may develop one or more of the following capabilities:

+* Read and analyze the contents of previous and/or current versions of software, as well as the update sequence and instructions
+* Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
+This capability may be developed in two domains:
+    * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories
+    * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g. via an OBD port or using a compromised ECU as a vector)
+* Compromise and control one or more ECUs within a vehicle
+* Compromise signing or encryption keys
+* Compromise and control software repository servers (and any keys stored on the repository)

+## Description of threats {#threats}

+Uptane's threat model considers the following types of attack, organized according to the attacker goals listed in {{attacker_goals}}.

+### Read updates {#read_updates}

+* *Eavesdrop attack:* Read the unencrypted contents of an update sent from a repository to a vehicle.

+### Deny installation of updates {#deny_updates}

-Attackers seeking to limit or prevent access to updates may employ a number of strategies, including the following.
+An attacker seeking to deny installation of updates may attempt one or more of the following strategies:

-* *Drop-request attack:* blocks network traffic outside or inside the vehicle.
+* *Drop-request attack:* Block network traffic outside or inside the vehicle.
-* *Slow retrieval attack:* slows down delivery of updates to ECUs so a known security vulnerability can be exploited before a corrective patch is received.
+* *Slow retrieval attack:* Slow down network traffic, in the extreme case sending barely enough packets to avoid a timeout.
+Similar to a drop-request attack, except that both the sender and receiver of the traffic still think network traffic is unimpeded.
-* *Freeze attack:* continues to send the last known update to an ECU, even if a newer update exists.
+* *Freeze attack:* Continue to send a previously known update to an ECU, even if a newer update exists.
-* *Partial bundle installation attack:* Allows only part of an update to install by dropping traffic to selected ECUs.
+* *Partial bundle installation attack:* Install updates to some ECUs, but freeze updates on others.

-## Interfere with ECU functionality
+### Interfere with ECU functionality {#change_functionality}

-Attackers seeking to change the actual functionality of vehicle ECUs may do so in one of the following ways:
+Attackers seeking to interfere with the functionality of vehicle ECUs in order to cause an operational failure or unexpected behaviour may do so in one of the following ways:

-* *Rollback attack:* tricks an ECU into installing outdated software with known vulnerabilities.
+* *Rollback attack:* Cause an ECU to install a previously-valid software revision that is older than the currently-installed version.
-* *Endless data attack:* causes an ECU to crash by sending it an infinite amount of data until it runs out of storage.
+* *Endless data attack:* Send a large amount of data to an ECU, until it runs out of storage, possibly causing the ECU to fail to operate.
-* *Mixed-bundles attack:* shuts down an ECU by causing it to install incompatible versions of software updates that must not be installed at the same time.
-Attackers can accomplish this by showing different bundles to different ECUs at the same time.
-* *Mix-and-match attack:* If attackers have compromised repository keys, they can use these keys to release arbitrary combinations of new versions of images.

-## Control the ECU:

-The last and most severe threat is if an attack seeks to remotely control the ECU.
-The attacker can modify the vehicle’s performance through an arbitrary software attack, in which the software on an ECU is overwritten with a malicious software program.
+* *Mix-and-match attack:* Install a set of images on ECUs in the vehicle that are incompatible with each other.
+This may be accomplished even if all of the individual images being installed are valid, as long as there exist valid versions that are mutually incompatible.

+### Control an ECU or vehicle {#control_ecu}

+Full control of a vehicle, or one or more ECUs within a vehicle, is the most severe threat.

+* *Arbitrary software attack:* Cause an ECU to install and run arbitrary code of the attacker's choice.

 # Detailed Design of Uptane